mdn/translated-content/README.md

    (the `.env` file will be created for you if it does not already exist.)

-4. Now you've got this set up, enter the command `yarn start` to begin the local testing server running at `localhost:5042`.
+4. Run the command `yarn start` to start the local server at `localhost:5042`.

 ### Working in the translated-content repo